-As part of a long-standing commitment to bridge research and practice, Dr. Denner builds research-evaluation partnerships with universities, schools and after-school programs.
-She has been principal investigator on 20 federal grants, written numerous peer-reviewed articles, and co-edited two books: Beyond Barbie and Mortal Kombat: New Perspectives on Gender and Gaming, published by MIT Press in 2008, and Latina Girls: Voices of Adolescent Strength in the U.S., published by NYU Press in 2006.
+As part of a long-standing commitment to bridge research and practice, Dr. Denner’s research is designed and conducted in collaboration with university-based computer scientists and statisticians, schools and community-based organizations.
+She has been principal investigator on 14 federal grants, written numerous peer-reviewed articles, and co-edited two books: Beyond Barbie and Mortal Kombat: New Perspectives on Gender and Gaming, published by MIT Press in 2008, and Latina Girls: Voices of Adolescent Strength in the U.S., published by NYU Press in 2006.
 She earned her PhD in developmental psychology from Columbia University, Teachers College.

 Denner, J., Ortiz, E., & Werner, L. (2015).
 Women and men in computer science: The role of gaming in their educational goals.
 In J. Prescott (Ed.), Gender considerations and influence in the digital media and gaming industry, 18-35.
 Hershey, PA: IGI Global.

 Denner, J., Werner, L., & O’Connor, L. (2015).
 Women in community college: Factors related to intentions to pursue computer science.
 NASPA Journal about Women in Higher Education 8 (2): 156-171.

 Denner, J., Werner, L., O’Connor, L., & Glassman, J. (2014).
 Community college men and women: A test of three widely held beliefs about who persists in computer science.
 Community College Review, 42 (4): 342-362.